 Soon after he returned to Los Angeles, Cipriani told me, he began to feel pressure from Hanson.
 At one point, Cipriani says, he approached the FBI in Philadelphia under a proffer letter, which granted him immunity.
-He says he sat in an office with two federal agents and an Assistant U.S. Attorney and told the story of what happened in Australia.
+He says he dialed into a conference call wit federal agents and an Assistant U.S. Attorney and told the story of what happened in Australia.
 Nobody in the room believed him.

 Nearly a year after they returned from Australia, Cipriani says, Hanson invited him to fly down to Costa Rica to meet and discuss the debt—a debt that Cipriani says he did not believe he really owed, but had already caused him a great deal of stress.
 Once in Costa Rica, according to Cipriani, an associate of Hanson's threatened him with a gun.

 Cipriani fled the scene and the country.
 Assistant U.S. Attorney Young recounted Cipriani's story at a Hanson bail hearing, and said that his travel to Costa Rica had been verified by government officials.

 The same month Cipriani fled Costa Rica, Hanson hired a private investigator to dig up everything he could about Cipriani and his wife, Greice.
 That private investigator, Daniel Joseph Portley-Hanks, is the sixth listed co-defendant in Hanson's RICO case.
 He is charged with criminal conspiracy, forfeiture, and operating an illegal gambling business, but Portley-Hanks believes that he is actually a victim of Owen Hanson.